Wolfr/jekyll_file_exists/README.md

 You can also use liquid objects within the tag:
 `{% file_exists {{ author_photo_url }} %}`

-**Important:** The path needs to start at the root level of your Jekyll project and without a slash `/` at the beginning.
+**Important:** The path needs to start at the root level of your Jekyll project and without a leading slash `/`.

 ### Production Example